wildonion/stem/docs/trait.md

    ```

 2. **No Generic Methods**:
    - A trait cannot have methods that are generic over types (i.e., methods that use type parameters like `fn method<T>(&self)`), because the vtable needs to provide a fixed signature for each method.
+By the way passing generic into the methdos or trait signature could solve the problem of polymorphism.

    - With generic methods, Rust would need to create separate versions of the method for each type `T`, but this is not compatible with dynamic dispatch, where the method's signature must be fixed in the vtable.